4 Effective Exercises For Using Role-Playing As A Sales Training Tool

 The All-Rounder

-This last role-play exercise helps sales reps hone many skills all at once, in particular empathising with different prospects.
-Therefore, for this sales role-play exercise, you should make a list of your ideal target personas and ones that you typically encounter.
+This last role-play exercise helps sales reps hone many skills all at once, in particular, empathizing with different prospects.
+Therefore, for this sales role-play exercise, you should make a list of your ideal target personas and the ones that you typically encounter.

 1. The sales rep playing the prospect will draw a piece of paper from the hat and adopt the qualities written on it.